 There are multiple bidders entering an auction and multiple projects to be chosen.
 Further the set of projects chosen in the auctions will be denoted as “winners”.
 The lowest possible subsidy could be awarded if projects with lowest LCOE would be chosen.
 However, the minimum bid is influenced by the respective correction factor.
 Given than N projects should be chosen (demand), and P projects enter the auction (supply), the set of winners is formed by N projects from the set of P, with lowest minimum bid.

-I have established that the surplus for respective bidder x and respective subsidy x paid for that bidder in and .
+I have established that the surplus for respective bidder x and respective subsidy x paid for that bidder in Equation 6 and Equation 7.

 The total surplus for bidders is thus multiplication of project surplus and its respective production (where |WINNERS| is the size of the set):